DHTMLX/gantt-docs/data/api/gantt_updatetask.md

 @params:
-- id	string	the task id
+- id	string|number	the task id
 * newState      object      optional, the new values of the task

 @example: